tgjohnst/pihole-guide/README.md

 Raspberry pis are often configured to sleep/screensave after a certain amount of time.
 If you notice that your screen goes black overnight or after 24 hours, add ‘consoleblank=0’ to the end of */boot/cmdline.txt*

 ## 8) Configuring an amazon dash button to disable the pihole on-demand (optional)

+*note - this has stopped working as of mid-2020.
+Not sure if my dash button is dead or if something else has changed.*

 I configured an amazon dash button to disable the pihole on command, so I don't have to go to the pihole web console and login if I need to make a quick exception for something that's being blocked but that I don't want to whitelist.
 It was super easy to set up, and now that Amazon is phasing out their hardware dash buttons, might as well put them to use!
 I used one that was tied to a defunct product, so it won't accidentally order something when I press it.
 There are other ways to workaround this too, simply leave the product choice for the button empty and it won't order something.